Old State Capitol Building - HauntedHouses.com

 The old North Carolina State Capitol Building is located in Raleigh, North Carolina, two blocks away from the new state government building, where the seat of state government was moved to in 1961.

 Built in 1840, is described as being one of the smallest and best preserved of all our nation's state capitol buildings.
 It has Greek Revival architecture, three floors, and granite halls.
-It is furnished with period -type furnishings, and looks like it did when built 160 years ago.
+It is furnished with period-type furnishings, and looks like it did when built 160 years ago.
 Much can be heard throughout the building because of its superior acoustics.

 The Senate chamber has the original mahogany desks and chairs in beautiful condition, that date back to 1839-40.
 All sits on antique red carpeting, decorated by red stars.
 Overhead hangs a 100 year old grand chandelier.
 The room "radiates warmth and dignity."

-Outside the building, huge elms and ancient oaks offer shade to statues of former presidents, such as George Washington,, Andrew Jackson, James Knox Polk, and Andrew Johnson
+Outside the building, huge elms and ancient oaks offer shade to statues of former presidents, such as George Washington, Andrew Jackson, James Knox Polk, and Andrew Johnson

 Although the legislature and the state's representatives conduct their business in the new government building, some entities, who were politicians when they were alive still putter around this old Capitol Building, keeping an eye on the living, as well as go about their business.
 Also, in the late 1860s, a murder happened right outside the building, which might account for the screaming.

-* Mr. Jackson, a night watchman there for over 15 years, often heard these entities, screaming on occasion, making the slamming sound of an already locked door, making the dropping sound of books hitting the floor in the library, (none were ever found on the floor), and has witnessed the manually operated elevator go up and down by itself to the1st, second and third floor, perhaps delivering ghosts going about their perceived business.
+* Mr. Jackson, a night watchman there for over 15 years, often heard these entities, screaming on occasion, making the slamming sound of an already locked door, making the dropping sound of books hitting the floor in the library, (none were ever found on the floor), and has witnessed the manually operated elevator go up and down by itself to the first, second and third floor, perhaps delivering ghosts going about their perceived business.

 * One evening, Jackson heard the tinkling sound of a window breaking on the second floor.
 When he went up there to clean up the broken glass, he found nothing amiss.

-* Another evening, while Mr. Jackson sat at the reception desk on the first floor, his felt the pressure of a cold hand on his shoulder.
+* Another evening, while Mr. Jackson sat at the reception desk on the first floor, he felt the pressure of a cold hand on his shoulder.
 He swung around in his chair to find no one there, who was living anyway.

 * Another evening, a fierce wind seemed to roar with a vengeance throughout the building.
 Thinking that this wind came from outside he went out to check on the ancient trees, thinking that they may loose a branch or two.
 However, there was no wind outside.
 Going back inside, the wind had stopped suddenly, and what was described as a "strange calm," had enveloped the place.
 He said, "I knew it was a haint."

 * Mr. Raymond Beck, who was the curator of the building and a history museum specialist, back in the Spring of 1981, decided one night to stay late, and work on a restoration project in the library, which was on the third floor.
 With the lights on, and the radio softly playing, he worked at his desk.
 Sometime between 10:00 and 12:00, he got up to put some books away on the shelf.
 He was stopped short, when he suddenly felt a presence silently looking over his shoulder.
-When he turned around, no one seen was there, but he still felt an uncomfortable presence in the room with him.
+When he turned around, no one was seen to be there, but he still felt an uncomfortable presence in the room with him.
 He closed up the library and left quickly.

 * Mr. Beck's boss, Administrator Sam Townsend Sr., about 5 months later, shared with Beck that he too had felt a strong presence standing behind him, looking over his shoulder, while working in the library.